john-jac/airflow/docs/apache-airflow-providers-amazon/operators/redshift_data.rst

 Purpose
 """""""

-This is a basic example dag for using :class:`RedshiftDataOperator <airflow.providers.amazon.aws.operators.redshift_data>` to execute statements against an Amazon Redshift cluster.
+This is a basic example DAG for using :class:`RedshiftDataOperator <airflow.providers.amazon.aws.operators.redshift_data>` to execute statements against an Amazon Redshift cluster.

 List tables in database